 Growth Module

 The growth algorithm was designed to mimic the simpler aspects of the underlying biology.
 Specifically, a stimulus signal Si (where i represents concentric or eccentric growth) was transduced into a growth signal Gi that in turn drove changes in the architecture factor Ai.
-This approach is flexible and can be adapted tor many situations.
+This approach is flexible and can be adapted for many situations.
 As an example, Davis et al. [18] postulated that changes in the force-time integral modulated myocyte aspect ratio via calcineurin signaling.
 This could be implemented in the current framework by mapping Scon to the force-time integral, Gcon to the concentration of activated calcineurin, and Acon to the myocyte aspect ratio.

 As explained in the Introduction, this work used a biochemical signal to drive concentric growth and a mechanical signal to drive eccentric growth.
 Accordingly, Scon was set to the myosin ATPase normalized to the myofibrillar volume, Acon was set to ventricular wall thickness, Secc was set to passive intracellular stress, and Aecc was set to the number of half-sarcomeres around the circumference of the ventricle.
 The Gcon and Gecc signals were not defined in molecular detail and were represented in the simulations by normalized variables.
 Some of the molecular mechanisms that may contribute to the Gi signals are described in the Discussion.